argilla-io/argilla/docs/_source/community/migration-rubrix.md

 All the environment variables have changed from using the prefix `RUBRIX_` to using the prefix `ARGILLA_`.

 .. warning::
-  From version `1.13.0`, the support for non-prefixed environment variables was removed.
+  From version `1.13.0`, the support for non-prefixed environment variables has been removed.
 All environment variables must be prefixed with `ARGILLA_`.

 The best to configure a new Argilla Server from Rubrix is just to duplicate all ENV variables for both, Rubrix and Argilla instances.
 This will simplify a version rollback if needed.